-Prostitution truly is the world's oldest profession, and while historical field guides to prostitution have undoubtedly existed since ancient times, special small, printed, and detailed books were widely available for sale in major world cities during the 18th and 19th centuries.
-The guides provided a variety of information, including where to find prostitutes, their addresses, the names of brothels or individual prostitutes, descriptions of the same, and sometimes even prices for services rendered.
-Some guides came complete with detailed maps of sex-trade neighborhoods.
+Prostitution truly is the world's oldest profession, and while historical field guides to the trade have undoubtedly existed since ancient times, special small, printed, and detailed books were widely available for sale in major world cities during the 18th and 19th centuries.
+The guides provided a variety of information, including where to find pros, their addresses, the names of brothels or individuals, descriptions of the same, and sometimes even prices for services rendered.
+Some guides came complete with detailed maps of this trade's neighborhoods.

-Cosmopolitan locations drew prostitutes like magnets, since cities had a constant, transient population of businessmen, soldiers, sailors, and others who were passing through.
-These men were often lonely – but more often horny – and eager to experience the excitement of a new city.
+Cosmopolitan locations drew in pros since cities had a constant, transient population of businessmen, soldiers, sailors, and others who were passing through.
+These men were often lonely - but more often just looking for a good time - and were eager to experience the excitement of a new city.
 The little field guides were very inexpensive, printed on cheap paper, and almost always disposed of before a client's departure from the city.
-Such books were not the sort of thing a man would want discovered in his luggage upon his return home.
-Therefore, few guidebooks to prostitution have survived.
+Such books were not the sort of thing a man would want to be discovered in his luggage upon his return home.
+Therefore, few of these guidebooks have survived.

 Importantly, most guides include two methods of dispensing information.
 First and foremost there was the moral disclaimer.
-In other words, the guides repeatedly and fervently warned and cautioned potential brothel customers to stay away from such neighborhoods for their own personal safety.
-And yet – on the same page – they provide detailed directions, addresses, names, and even descriptions of the women in a given house, just in case one should stumble into such areas "accidentally."
+In other words, the guides repeatedly and fervently warned and cautioned potential customers to stay away from such neighborhoods for their own personal safety.
+And yet - on the same page - they provide detailed directions, addresses, names, and even descriptions of the women in a given house, just in case one should stumble into such areas "accidentally."
 Frequently, the phrase "[not] that anyone should ever go there" followed a vivid description of the destination.
-Second, do not expect to find graphic, sexual descriptions in the antiquated guides.
-The prostitutes were generally described in virtuous terms, such as "[she] is fresh from the country," or they objectify the female body as landscape – "[the] large, fair hills rising upon her chest" or "her fragrant, lush lower garden..."
+Second, do not expect to find graphic descriptions in the antiquated guides.
+The workers were generally described in virtuous terms, such as "[she] is fresh from the country," or the guides objectified the female body as landscape: "[the] large, fair hills rising upon her chest" or "her fragrant, lush lower garden."
 Perhaps people from earlier times better appreciated leaving some things to the imagination.

 Not every house received such a good review, however.
-One of the worst was awarded to a certain Mrs. Hamilton, who resided on Locust Street: "This woman has been long enough at the accommodation of single gentlemen and their wives, that she has grown bald and toothless in the service.
+One of the worst, albeit contradictory criticism, was awarded to a certain Mrs. Hamilton, who resided on Locust Street: "This woman has been long enough at the accommodation of single gentlemen and their wives, that she has grown bald and toothless in the service.
 Beware of this house, stranger, as you would the sting of a viper."

-The actual number of London prostitutes during the late 18th century was between six and seven thousand, so it was something of an honor (or, for those receiving an unfavorable review, a dishonor) to make the annual Harris's List.
+The actual number of London pros during the late 18th century was between 6 and 7 thousand, so it was something of an honor (or, for those receiving an unfavorable review, a dishonor) to make the annual Harris's List.

 Two dimples sweet good nature speak, And auburn ringlets deck her head.